Xowap/blog/content/post/how-to-deploy-this-blog.md

 ## GitHub Configuration

-Simply go to the webhook section of your repo, and add yours to the list.
+Simply go to the webhook section of your repo's settings, and add yours to the list.
 You'll be asked a secret, use the one you've put in your `gowebmake` configuration.

 If you ever need to debug, GitHub lists all the calls made to your hook and allows you to re-send them if needed.